The MASSIVE Survey. XX. A Triaxial Stellar Dynamical Measurement of the Supermassive Black Hole Mass and Intrinsic Galaxy Shape of Giant Radio Galaxy NGC 315: Results from Triaxial Orbit Modeling

 We use three parameters to specify the triaxial shape of the stellar component: $p= b/a$ is the intrinsic middle-to-long axis ratio, $q = c/a$ is the intrinsic short-to-long axis ratio, and $u$ is the apparent-to-intrinsic long axis ratio.
 These three shape parameters are related to the three angles $\theta$, $\phi$, and $\psi$ that relate the intrinsic and projected coordinate systems of \ngc; see Equations~(4) and (8) of \citet{quennevilleetal2022}.
 Here $\theta$ and $\phi$ are polar angles in \ngc's intrinsic coordinate system, and $\psi$ specifies the remaining degree of freedom -- a rotation of the galaxy around the line of sight.

 In total, each galaxy model has $6$ free parameters -- $\mbh$, $\ml$, $M_{15}$, and three shape parameters -- to be constrained by the kinematic and photometric data.
-For each model, we integrate the trajectories of stars to build a library of ${\sim}$450,000 stellar orbits.
-We use the same procedures for phase space sampling, orbit integrations, and orbit weight determinations as in the study of M87 (Section~4.1 of \citealt{liepoldetal2023}).
+For each model, we use the same procedures for phase space sampling and orbit integrations as in our earlier work (e.g., Section~4.1 of \citealt{liepoldetal2023}).
+We integrate the trajectories of stars to build a library of 437,400 stellar orbits.
+A dithering factor of $N_{\rm dither}=3$ is used, where the properties of $N_{\rm dither}^3 = 27$ orbits with similar initial conditions are averaged, effectively giving them a single shared orbital weight.
+We determine the resulting 16,200 independent orbital weights using the kinematic measurements with non-negative least squares \citep{lawsonhanson1995}, under the additional constraint that both the projected mass within each aperture and the 3D mass distribution in coarse bins are consistent within 1\% of the MGE.
 The GMOS and Mitchell PSFs are taken to be single, circularly symmetric Gaussians with FWHM of $0\farcs38$ and $1\farcs2$, respectively.